xXCrash2BomberXx/Custom-Chess/README.md

-# Custom-Chess
+# P2P-Custom-Chess

-A custom chess program written in HTML and Typescript where pieces can be modified using [Parlett's Movement System](https://en.m.wikipedia.org/wiki/Fairy_chess_piece#0%E2%80%939)
+A p2p custom chess program written in HTML and Typescript where pieces can be modified using [Parlett's Movement System](https://en.m.wikipedia.org/wiki/Fairy_chess_piece#0%E2%80%939)

 <details>